S-C-Johnston/NCMC-CIS_127/Final_Project/Part_3/final-part_3.md

 administrators to set logging and auditing policies on an entire domain at once.

-4. Event viewer -- What it says on the tin; it allows for detailed auditing of the binary log data reported from multiple sources within the system.
+4. Event viewer -- What it says on the tin: allows for detailed auditing of the binary log data reported from multiple sources within the system.
+Once auditing policy is set, this is where logon events can be checked.

 5. Others outside the scope of this document which help to flesh out the toolset.